FahadBinHussain/Wall-You-Need/README.md

 # notes

-other programs like John’s Background Switcher might interfere with wall-you-need’s set lockscreen wallpaper feature, so you should turn off those programs when u use wall-you-need
+- other programs like John’s Background Switcher might interfere with wall-you-need’s set lockscreen wallpaper feature, so you should turn off those programs when u use wall-you-need
+- looks like images smaller than 500 kb cant be set on lock screens by registry

 # Thanks to
 https://github.com/oureveryday/WallpaperEngineWorkshopDownloader for acc